dgroomes/jmeter-playground/custom-sampler/README.md

 # custom-sampler

-This sub-project creates a custom JMeter "Sampler" to exercise some custom Java code.
+This beginner-friendly sub-project creates a custom JMeter "Sampler" to exercise some custom Java code.

+---
+**Beginner Friendly**

+This sub-project is friendly to Java developers who are new to JMeter.
+However, this project is somewhat contrived because it does not require additional Java library dependencies.
+A real-world Java project would likely require additional library dependencies.
+Venture over to the `with-dependencies/` sub-project for a more sophisticated JMeter project that shows how to incorporate additional library dependencies and some other more advanced features.

+---

-### Description
+## Description

 This project creates a custom JMeter "Sampler" to exercise some custom Java code.
 Why is this useful?
 JMeter is a featureful load testing tool and is equipped with out-of-the-box controls to load test HTTP servers and databases via